Floreat Etona!

 Floreat Etona! is an 1882 painting by Elizabeth Thompson, Lady Butler.
 The title is the motto of Eton College, "may Eton flourish".
 The painting depicts an incident that took place in 1881, during the First Boer War.
+It is held now in a private collection.

 The work depicts Lieutenant Robert Elwes of the Grenadier Guards, who was killed at the Battle of Laing's Nek on 28 January 1881.
 The British Army was attempting to force its way through a pass in the Drakensberg Mountains, when Elwes joined a hopeless frontal assault into the teeth of a formidable Boer defence, charging up a hill on horseback.
 He reportedly encouraged another Eton old boy, adjutant of the 58th Regiment of Foot, with a shout of "Come along Monck!
 Floreat Etona!
 We must be in the front rank!" immediately before he was shot and killed.
 Elwes was one of 83 killed and 11 wounded.
 Monck survived the battle.